 Bishop Elias Chakupewa is the 3rd Bishop of the Diocese of Tabora.
 Elias was born in 1962 in Kigoma Region near Lake Tanganyika.
 He graduated with a Bachelor Degree from St. Paul’s University Limuru in Kenya 2006.
 Bishop Elias did his Masters Degree at Trinity School for Ministry in Ambridge near Pittsbugh Pennyslivania in USA and Uganda Christian University in Uganda 2007-2009 respectively.
-He married to Lucy with her they have six children.
-Bishop Elias was elected 3rd Bishop of Tabora in 2011 prior to his election Elias was the Diocesan Secretary of the same Diocese.
+Bishop Elias is married to Lucy with her they have six children.
+Bishop Elias was elected 3rd Bishop of Tabora in April 2011 prior to his election Elias was the Diocesan Secretary of the same Diocese.

 25TH ANNIVERSARY OF THE DIOCESE OF TABORA.

 “Come and see what God has done...” (psalm 66:5)

 On 6th July 2014 the Diocese of Tabora celebrated its 25th anniversary of its existence.
 The celebrations went very successfully.
 Many people attended the event including 12 Bishops of the Anglican Church of Tanzania.
 Theme for the celebrations came from Psalm 66:5.
 The guest preacher was The Rev. Robert Hudson Rector of St. Luke’s Anglican Church Maysville KY, USA.
 The Archbishop and primate of Tanzania his grace the Most Rev. Jacob Chimeledya graced the event.